 - Consumer Outreach and Marketing: We advise clients on compliance with the extensive privacy regulations applicable to outreach programs that involve contacting consumers and employees.
 Outreach may include text messaging, robocalls, push notifications, email, and online advertising.
 Relevant legal regimes include the Telephone Consumer Protection Act (TCPA), the Telemarketing Sales Rules, state telephone outreach regulation, the CAN-SPAM Act, and the FTC Act.

 - Technology Implementation and Complex Transactional Matters: Increasingly, business deals are driven by data and analytics.
 Understanding whether the data is actually usable in a legal sense, and whether the analytics model is compliant, can be a material issue in these transactions.
 We assist clients in evaluating emerging opportunity with analytics and artificial intelligence, seeking or responding to diligence requests, and negotiate appropriate representations and contractual terms.
 We also regularly deal with service provider engagements where a vendor will be entrusted with sensitive information and contractual protections become a key part of the transaction.
 Our work also includes assistance with the compliance aspects of complex technology implementation, such as cloud computing or EMR implementation, as a natural extension of the transactional work.

-- Workplace Privacy: We frequently advise business on workplace privacy, including monitoring of employee communications, Internet and information systems use, and location.
+- Workplace Privacy: We frequently advise businesses on workplace privacy, including monitoring of employee communications, Internet and information systems use, and location.
 We also address HIPAA and GINA compliance for health plans, FCRA compliance in using consumer reports or background checks, and social media issues arising from state law, FTC guidance, and NLRB enforcement.
 Our team also has significant experience advising on implementation of bring-your-own-device (BYOD) policies and programs through mobile device management and similar solutions.